DoSomething/gateway/README.md

     ]
 ```

-Now, Laravel will query Northstar with user credentials, rather than your local Eloquent database.
-If
+Now, Laravel will query Northstar to validate user credentials, rather than your local database.
+If a
-a matching Northstar account is found, a new instance of the specified Eloquent model will be saved to your
+matching Northstar account is found, a new instance of the specified Eloquent model will be saved to your
-local database with the matching user's `northstar_id` and set as the active user for the session.
+local database with the matching user's `northstar_id` and token, and set as the active user for the session.

 ### License
 &copy;2016 DoSomething.org.
 The Northstar PHP client is free software, and may be redistributed under the terms